 The book "Poverty in Mind" states that in impoverished families there tends to be a higher prevalence of such adverse factors as teen motherhood, depression, and inadequate health care, all of which lead to decreased sensitivity toward a baby in the womb and later, poorer school performance and behavior on the child's part.
-Not only is the Athens/Vermont Vista neighborhood in need of integrated services to address the effects of poverty, anecdotal and quantitative data reveal that the neighborhood also needs support for greater educational options .
+Not only is the Athens/Vermont Vista neighborhood in need of integrated services to address the effects of poverty, anecdotal and quantitative data reveal that the neighborhood also needs support for greater educational options.
 For example, Dr. Jordan of the Anne Douglas Center for Women, a homeless and rehabilitation shelter for women living on Skid Row, noted in a conversation with the Crete Founder, that many mothers in her shelter desire better educational options for their children.
 In addition, the Founder spoke to a woman during outreach at a Ralphs grocery store, who shared her story about moving her daughter to a new school almost annually.
-The mother described her daughter, who is eight, is still unable to read.
+The mother described her daughter's struggle to read and how she felt no one was supporting her.
+The woman's daughter, who is eight, is still unable to read.
 The mother stated to the Founder, "I hope Crete Academy will open and help my daughter learn to read."